jjhale/clue/notes.md

 can represent all positions as the 6x9 vector of distances to rooms - down from 6x205 (1230) to 54.
 Include the t-1 postions too, so that we can see where folks are heading.

+## Something wrong about the rewards still
+The environment test is mad about rewards and cumulative rewards not doing something..
+Should dig into it at some point to get the test working again.
+ - [ ] fix the failing test

+## Distance maps using dijstra
+simple case since unweighted

+I should treat the secret passages as just doors which are unconnected, but that we wire up to their location.

+- [ ] add sp1 and sp2 to the map
+- [ ] treat as special doors.

+hmmm, so what about how you need to terminal inside rooms? like we should probably collapse doors in the same room into the same square - and add the secret passageways

+Maybe just include distance via rooms as one metric, and distance without allowing access thru doors as an input - e.g. double it there.

+ - [ ] calc distances treating all doors of a room as the same square

+ Should make distances be values between 0 and 1 (looks like max no room short cuts is
+ 31) - via rooms and not via rooms will have different scales

+ Could calculate the distance to a room given the current throw - then that takes care of some of the decisions? i.e. for each legal position, get the min distances

+ or could have min number of turns to get to room and max number of turns to get to the room.